How to Avoid Plagiarism - Steps to a Plagiarism Free Paper

 - No need to cite common knowledge.

-2.4 Present Your Own Idea
+4. Present Your own Idea

 Instead of copying and pasting other people's ideas and work, explore what you want to say about the subject.
 Think about the unique perspective or point that is entirely your own and can contribute to the writing.
-Keep in mind that if you include the source ideas to frame your own points, you will still have to cite the source in order to avoid plagiarism.
+If you include the source ideas to frame your own points, you will have to cite the source to avoid plagiarism.

-2.5 Use Plagiarism Checker
+5. Use Plagiarism Checker

-3. Types of Plagiarism
+Types of Plagiarism

-The following are the most common types of plagiarism:
+The following are the most common types of plagiarism.

 Paraphrasing is all about rewriting the text in your words without changing the actual meaning.
 Paraphrasing the original source information without proper citation is a very common type of plagiarism.
 As long as you cite sources, paraphrasing is not plagiarism.

-Reusing your own original work that you have previously submitted called self-plagiarism.
+Reusing your own original work that you have previously submitted is called self-plagiarism.
 It is not appreciated if you present the previous works that you have already gotten credit for.

-4. Is Plagiarism Illegal?
+Is Plagiarism Illegal?

 It is very important for every student to understand the consequences of plagiarism and take it seriously.
-You may get an F grade for your paper or even dismissed from your institution for a while if you get caught.
+You may get an F grade for your paper or even be dismissed from your institution if you get caught.

-In your fight against plagiarism, it is important to educate yourself with different types of plagiarism so that you can easily identify the type in your work.
+In your fight against plagiarism, educate yourself on different types of plagiarism so that you can identify it in your work.
 Moreover, you must also use the above steps during and after the writing process.